ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/httprequest.html.markdown

     {timeout: 20000}

     // Needed by some some 3rd party APIs for traditional "shallow" serializtion
-    // Refer to the [qjeury docs](http://api.jquery.com/jQuery.param/) for details {traditional: true}
+    // Refer to the <a href="http://api.jquery.com/jQuery.param/">jQuery Docs</a> for details
+    {traditional: true}

     // suppress network state checking before httpRequest() is called